 - 30% of employees leave because they don’t like their manager

 The only way to fix a dissatisfied employee is to get to the root of the problem.
-Have a sit down, ask your new employee why they seem dissatisfied.
+Have a sit-down and ask your new employee why they seem dissatisfied.
 Maybe they hate that their new desk is seated directly in front of the bathroom.
 Maybe they are allergic to the only available coffee creamer in the office.
-Maybe it’s a bigger issue, maybe your new employee simply isn’t cut out for your company.
+Maybe it’s a bigger issue, or maybe your new employee isn’t cut out for your company.

 The art of letting go

-Don’t keep a disengaged new-comer to satisfy the thought that your initial hiring decision was correct.
-Talk to your new employees, see if there is a solution you can both come to in order to restore a functioning work ethic.
+Don’t keep a disengaged newcomer to satisfy the thought that your initial hiring decision was correct.
+Talk to your new employees, and see if there is a solution you can both come to in order to restore a functioning work ethic.